Mavroneri

 Mavronéri (Greek: “Black Water”) is a river identified with the River Styx of Greek mythology according to Hesiod’s description in Theogony.
 It is located near Nonakris in the Aroania Mountains of Achaia on the Peloponnesian peninsula.
+Its waters contain a significant amount of Calicheamicin, a dangerous compound produced by bacteria.
 Stanford University scientists Antoinette Hayes and Adrienne Mayor speculate that the waters of the Mavronéri were used to poison Alexander the Great in 323 BCE.